Read This First

 Prompt 2: Inductive reasoning is known to be the foundation of the scientific process.
 Give 10 examples in different domains of science highlighting the importance of induction.

-The section works by contrast: 10 Examples of Inductive Reasoning in Science as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: 10 Examples of Inductive Reasoning in Science as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The anchors here are 10 Examples of Inductive Reasoning in Science, Deductive Arguments, and Inductive Arguments.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through 10 Examples of Inductive Reasoning in Science, Deductive Arguments, and Inductive Arguments.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-The added methodological insight is that Induction should be judged by how it handles error.
+The methodological question in Induction is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 After observing that DNA sequences are similar across many species, scientists induce that these species likely share a common ancestor, supporting the theory of evolution.